The64thGamer/cheeseepedia/content/a530hjr87zhvba0w/content.md

 ## Trivia:

-- This show recycles two segments from its previous showtape {{< wiki-link "SPP Neighbors - Faith - Dreams" >}}.
+- This show recycles two segments from its previous showtape [SPP Neighbors - Faith - Dreams].